What is Car Loan Serviceability?

-A serviceability assessment is the process which considers all of the factors mentioned above which make up your overall financial status.
-They help a lender determine how able you are to ‘service’ or pay back car loans.
+A serviceability assessment is the process that considers all of the factors mentioned above which make up your overall financial status.
+They help a lender determine how able you are to ‘service’ or payback car loans.

 Balancing your income against expenses and expenditures will allow lenders to get an idea of what type and amount of loan you’ll be able to pay back.

 Once the factors have been reviewed, an overall figure will be generated which is often known as a debt service ratio.
 A debt service ratio is your monthly debt expenses as a proportion of your monthly income.

 With car loans, most lenders will set a maximum debt service ratio of between 30 and 35 per cent, but there are obviously specialist lenders who will have different limits.

 It’s really useful to have an idea of your debt service ratio and how ‘serviceable’ your car loan will be to a lender.

 Why do lenders look at car loan serviceability?

 In short, car loan serviceability relates to how attractive your application is to a lender.
 It’s a useful way for lenders to get a good understanding of exactly how capable you are as a borrower in terms of paying back the car loans.